kiendang/bioread/src/ga-reader/README.md

 Embeddings need to be converted from binary to text format using `scripts/w2v2glove.py`.

+*NOTE: I only used 200000 examples of BioreadLite training set (25%) for training and 5000 examples in the dev set (10%) for validation.*

 ## Run the code

 Requirements: `docker`, `nvidia-container-toolkit` or `nvidia-docker2`.